 1. The first error is the confounding of the gift holder and the office.
 One may think that a person with the obvious gift of evangelism is necessarily an evangelist of the local congregation formally representing that congregation in the office of evangelist.
 New believers often make this mistake; but such a person holds the office only after the leadership formally recognizes the gift holder as one of their staff evangelists.
 Conversely, some err in thinking that one who holds an office necessarily possesses the supporting gift.
 Would that it were so; but, unfortunately, it is not.
 Such people function poorly in their office.
 One should not be confirmed in an office without holding the supporting gift.

 2. The second error is referring to this group as "the fivefold ministry."
 This error is the result of pastor-teacher being translated pastor and teacher in many translations, causing readers to perceive them as separate gifts.
-Pastor and teacher should be
+Pastor and

 2. Categories of Gifts